 This is the area of your plan where you will describe how you intend to market your products or services.
 Give information on the various marketing methods you will be using and how much you will rely on each marketing method.
 List out how you will market each individual product or service.

 List what you will sell, what products or services are you offering to the public.
-This is the section where you will list and detail customer service plans, market positioning, inventory control and quality standards you have established fro each product or service you will sell.
+This is the section where you will list and detail customer service plans, market positioning, inventory control, and quality standards you have established for each product or service you will sell.

 In this section, explain how you will promote your business.
-Use this space to talk about the types of advertising you will use (such as media, direct sale, sales promotions, publicity campaigns and the like).
+Use this space to talk about the types of advertising you will use (such as media, direct sales, sales promotions, publicity campaigns, and the like).
 Promotion is an important part of your business operations, explain your promotion activities here.

 A good understanding of the marketing environment of your business is an important component of your business plan and crucial to your business’ success.
-So, the question for you this Thrilling Thursday is do you have a good marketing plan for your business?
+So, the question for you this thrilling day is, do you have a good marketing plan for your business?